ordinary9843/ghostscript/README.md

 $ghostscript = new Ghostscript($binPath, $tmpPath);

 /**
- * Set the binary path for PDF processing in Ghostscript.
+ * This function sets the path for the Ghostscript binary, which will be used for PDF processing.
  */
 $ghostscript->setBinPath($binPath);

 /**
- * Set the temporary file path for PDF processing in Ghostscript.
+ * This function sets the path for storing temporary files created during the PDF processing in Ghostscript.
  */
 $ghostscript->setTmpPath($tmpPath);

 /**
- * Guess the PDF version.
+ * This function analyzes the input PDF file and returns the guessed PDF version.
  *
  * Output: 1.5
  */
 $ghostscript->guess($file);

 /**
- * Convert the PDF version.
+ * This function converts the version of the input PDF file to the specified PDF version.
  *
  * Output: './files/merge/test.pdf'
  */
 $ghostscript->convert($file, GhostscriptConstant::STABLE_VERSION);

 /**
- * Merge all PDF.
+ * This function merges multiple PDF files into a single PDF file.
  *
  * Output: './files/merge/test.pdf'
  */